improve your score

 On a $165,000 30-year fixed-rate mortgage, that third of a percentage point could cost you more than $10,000 in interest charges over the life of a loan, (see Bankrate’s calculators).
 Fall below a 660 and the rate goes up nearly 1.0 percent.

-This underscores the importance of not only doing all you can to improve your score, but shopping thoroughly for the right loan officer when looking for the best mortgage.
+This underscores the importance of not only doing all you can to improve your score, but shopping thoroughly for the right loan officer when looking for a great mortgage.

 You can take steps to improve your credit score.
 The numbers of variables that play into an individual score make it impossible to say that one particular action will increase a given score by a certain number of points.
 But there are some good guidelines.
 According to Craig Watts, consumer affairs manager at Fair Isaac, “The mantra for getting a great score is pay your bills on time, keep account balances low, and take out new credit only when you need it.
 People who do that faithfully have very high scores.
 It usually means you’re being conservative and cautious about credit.
 Credit is not a toy and it shouldn’t be a hobby.”